Seth-Lamancusa/equipment_rental/README.md

 ## User Interface

-An Eclipse project archive is included in the [UI](/UI) subdirectory which implements a simple user interface for executing common queries, along with a .pdf containing screenshots of texample output.
+An Eclipse project archive is included in the [UI](/UI) subdirectory which implements a simple user interface for executing common queries, along with a .pdf containing screenshots of example output.
 To import project in Eclipse (tested with version 2021-06 (4.20.0)), go to File > Open Projects from File System..., click Archive, select the .zip file from this repository, and click Finish.

 ## Database File